 Volunteers can play an important role in the search, care, rehabilitation and release of wildlife during emergencies.

 DEECA requires certain training or experience of its volunteers, as improper rescue techniques by untrained or inexperienced persons can cause further stress or injury to wildlife, or even injure the volunteer themselves.
 The required level of training and experience varies depending on the role being undertaken, and the type of incident.

 Volunteers deployed to wildlife emergencies are required to work within established emergency management structures to maintain personal safety, prevent duplication of effort and ensure the efficient and effective use of resources.
 For these reasons, volunteers are required to abide by established volunteer management processes which include pre-requisite training and accreditation, registration, communication and reporting procedures, as well as the use of personal protective equipment (PPE) and the adoption of hazard specific safety measures.

-All volunteers involved in wildlife rescue operations must remember that they are working as part of a larger team and as such, their actions may have consequences for other people.
+All volunteers involved in wildlife welfare operations must remember that they are working as part of a larger team and as such, their actions may have consequences for other people.
 As a team member, each volunteer should look to ensure one another's welfare.
 Volunteers who do not do as directed by DELWP during an emergency response will be directed to leave the incident.

 Whale or dolphin stranding emergencies

 Response activities to whale or dolphin strandings are high risk, complex operations that require experienced personnel.

 However, in the event of a mass whale stranding, volunteers may be required.
 Volunteers will undergo onsite training and comply with DELWP protocols and operation standards at all times.

 Large whale entanglement emergencies